phetdam/c-npy-demo/README.rst

 .. __: https://docs.python.org/3/library/timeit.html

-.. [#] Previously, I had used `timeit.main`__ for its pretty output, but unlike the callable API provided by ``timeit``, there is no way to pass in a global symbol table to avoid repeated setup.
+.. [#] Previously, I had used `timeit.main`__ for its pretty output, but unlike the callable API provided by ``timeit``, one cannot pass in a global symbol table to avoid repeated setup.
 Therefore, the ``numpy.ndarray`` allocated in the benchmarking code is allocated twice.
-I took the liberty of writing an alternative that provides ``timeit.main``\ -like capabilities with a callable API, intended for use with functions.
-The result was ``c_npy_demo.functimer``, written as a C extension module to reduce the timing measurement error resulting from timing ``n`` executions of a statement within a Python loop, which has a higher per-loop overhead than a C for loop.
+I thus wrote ``c_npy_demo.functimer``, which provides ``timeit.main``\ -like capabilities with a callable API intended for use with functions.
+It is written as a C extension module to reduce the timing measurement error resulting from timing ``n`` executions of a statement within a Python loop, which has a higher per-loop overhead than a C for loop.